How to Choose the Right Projects When Every Department Is Convinced Theirs Is the Right One

 Project Vista uses Return on Invested Capital rather than simple ROI or payback period as its primary financial metric.
 ROIC normalizes across project size, so the framework does not systematically favor large or small projects based on leadership’s risk appetite.
 It measures where the organization’s technology investment dollars will generate the most impact per dollar deployed.

-Governors and Platform Investments · The Downstream ROI Challenge
+Governors and Platform Investments · Pricing In Downstream Value

 One of the most common errors in project prioritization is evaluating every initiative as if it stands alone.
 It does not.
 Certain projects are not valuable primarily for what they deliver directly; they are valuable because they unlock or accelerate everything that comes after them.